gingivere0/dalebot/README.md

 ## Requirements
 - This isn't the AI.
 This is simply a bot that reads discord messages, feeds them into the AI, and returns the generated images back to discord.
-- Make sure you have whatever the current version of [Stable Diffusion AI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) is.
+- Make sure you have whatever the current version of [AUTOMATIC1111's Stable Diffusion AI Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) is.
-- You MUST BE RUNNING the [Stable Diffusion AI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) locally at http://127.0.0.1:7860/.
+- You MUST BE RUNNING the [AUTOMATIC1111's Stable Diffusion AI Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) locally at http://127.0.0.1:7860/.
 - I'm using Python 3.10.7.
 Other versions of Python 3 may work, but I've only tested it on this version.
 - Use [this guide](https://blog.ruanbekker.com/blog/2022/05/05/create-a-discord-bot-in-python/) to set up a discord bot if you don't know how.
 	- Make sure the bot has permissions to: